ddimatos/ims-zosmf-dbdc/README.md

     * Press Enter to see the results below.
       ![MFS application result](img/mfs.result.png)
 ## Steps Running the Sample Application
-Optionally, the sample application can be run at the IMS console using the applications transaction code IVTNO.
+Optionally, the sample application can be run in the IMS console using the applications transaction code IVTNO.
 1. Sign onto an IMS user terminal session.
     * Below is a screen capture of a IMS terminal session
       ![IMS terminal session example](img/ims.terminal.png)